Liédson: Early years

-Born in Cairu, Bahia, Liédson started his professional career at Coritiba Foot Ball Club, aged 22.
+Born in Cairu, Bahia, Liédson started his professional career at Coritiba, aged 22.
 Before that he played amateur football on weekends, working at a supermarket during the week.

-Liédson continued his career at Clube de Regatas do Flamengo and Sport Club Corinthians Paulista, traditional big clubs at Rio de Janeiro and São Paulo respectively, with relative individual success.
+Liédson continued his career at Flamengo and Corinthians, traditional big clubs in Rio de Janeiro and São Paulo respectively, with relative individual success.

 Sporting

 Liédson was signed by Sporting CP for €2 million on 31 August 2003, giving manager Fernando Santos a new option following injuries and sales.
 On his debut, the "S" in his name was printed in reverse, which he took as a good omen and maintained it like that for the rest of his career.

-Liédson was crowned top scorer in the Primeira Liga in his second season, scoring 25 goals while also netting nine in 14 games as his team reached the final of the UEFA Cup – this included a hat-trick in a 4–0 win at FC Dinamo Tbilisi in the group stage.
-The following year he finished second in the scoring race, scoring 15 times from 31 appearances (28 of which he played the full 90 minutes) with an impressive mark of 2,899 minutes played; he was top scorer again in 2006–07, but the Lions only conquered one domestic cup during that timeframe.
+Liédson was crowned top scorer in the Primeira Liga in his second season, scoring 25 goals while also netting nine in 14 games as his team reached the final of the UEFA Cup – this included a hat-trick in a 4–0 win at Dinamo Tbilisi in the group stage.
+The following year, he finished second in the scoring race, scoring 15 times from 31 appearances (28 of which he played the full 90 minutes) with an impressive mark of 2,899 minutes played; he was top scorer again in 2006–07, but the Lions only conquered one domestic cup during that timeframe.

 Considered by many as one of the greatest strikers in Sporting history since the early performances of Fernando Peyroteo, Héctor Yazalde, Manuel Fernandes, Rui Jordão, Fernando Gomes, Alberto Acosta and Mário Jardel, Liédson was also regarded as the club's top trademark player since the departures of Luís Figo, Cristiano Ronaldo, Nani and Ricardo Quaresma.
-He also ranked team top scorer in the UEFA Champions League, after scoring the lonely goal in the 2008–09 group stage contest against FC Shakhtar Donetsk on 22 October 2008.
-In the last group stage match, he also found the net – in a 2–5 home loss to FC Barcelona – for the 19th time in European competition, another club best; on 1 November he appeared in his 150th league match with the green-and-white striped jersey, 213 overall.
+He also ranked team top scorer in the UEFA Champions League, after scoring the lonely goal in the 2008–09 group stage contest against Shakhtar Donetsk on 22 October 2008.
+In the last group stage match, he also found the net – in a 2–5 home loss to Barcelona – for the 19th time in European competition, another club best; on 1 November, he appeared in his 150th league match with the green-and-white striped jersey, 213 overall.

-On 17 January 2010, after having missed one month due to injury, Liédson came from the bench to score twice, helping Sporting overcome C.D.
-Nacional 3–2 at home.
-On 7 March, all of the game's goals were his as his team beat last-placed C.F.
-Os Belenenses 4–0 away.
+On 17 January 2010, after having missed one month due to injury, Liédson came from the bench to score twice, helping Sporting overcome Nacional 3–2 at home.
+On 7 March, all of the game's goals were his as his team beat last-placed Belenenses 4–0 away.

-Liédson entered Sporting's history books on 21 October 2010 as he scored the club's 200th goal in European competitions, netting twice in a 5–1 home win against K.A.A.
-Gent for the Europa League.
+Liédson entered Sporting's history books on 21 October 2010 as he scored the club's 200th goal in European competitions, netting twice in a 5–1 home win against Gent for the Europa League.